dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 Phase 2:                # validation

-nextValidation := 2
     validation loop:
         parallel-do for all j in [ nextValidation..n ] :
             re-read tx-j read-set
             if read-set differs from original read-set of the latest tx-j execution re-execute tx-j
             if any tx-j failed validation
                 update nextValidation to j+1, where j is the minimal failed transaction otherwise
                 exit loop
 ```

 The S-1 schedule has two phases.
 Phase 1 executes all transactions optimistically in parallel.
-Phase 2 repeatedly validates all pending validations in parallel, re-executing transations that fail.
+Phase 2 repeatedly validates all remaining validations in parallel, re-executing transations that fail.
 The first iteration validates all transactions; some may fail validation and will be re-executed.
 The next iteration re-validates all transactions higher than the lowest failing index; some may fail and re-execute.
 And so on, until there are no more validation failures.

 For example, say that a block has ten transactions 1..10, and transaction pairs (1,4), (4,7) and (7,8) are conflicting.
 The first iteration of the validation-loop performs validations of 2..10; the validations of 4, 7 and 8 will fail.
 The second iteration re-validates 5..10 and 7, 8 fail.
 In a third iteration, 7..10 re-validate and 8 fails.
 Finally in a fourth iteration, validations 8..10 succeed.

 It is quite easy to see that the S-1 validation loop ends after at most n iterations, because in each iteration, nextValidation advances by at least 1.

 However, both the execution and validation loops are logically centrally coordinated.
-The first improvement is to get rid of the centrally coordinated validation-loop using a single synchronization counter `nextValidation` that supports atomic procedures `ValidTo.increment() { oldVal := ValidTo; increment ValidTo; return oldVal } `and `ValidTo.setMin(val) { ValidTo := min(val, ValidTo) }. `
+The first improvement is to get rid of central coordination in phase 2 by having threads *steal* validation tasks.
+Coordinating task-stealing is done
+using a single synchronization counter `nextValidation` that supports atomic procedures `ValidTo.increment() { oldVal := ValidTo; increment ValidTo; return oldVal } `and `ValidTo.setMin(val) { ValidTo := min(val, ValidTo) }. `

-Replacing the above validation-loop, we write a task-stealing loop at each thread, resulting the following strawman scheduler, S-2:
+Replacing the above validation-loop in phase 2 with a task-stealing loop results the following strawman scheduler, S-2:

 ## **S-2:**